John-Kostick/vzome-sharing/_posts/2023-02-22-Flower-like-Forms-16-28-02.md

  </figcaption>
 </figure>

 The models below are related, but feature examples that only have two-fold symmetry.
 This is less like actual flower forms, more about types of symmetry.
 In Scenes, there are also 2 examples of four-fold compositions that are constructed half from available directions and half from mirrored copies of directions.
-(Green plane mirrors) The one titled Flower 4 is actually a kind of hybrid, as it has a 2-fold figure at the bottom.
+(Green plane mirrors) The one titled "Flower 3 4-fold by mirroring" is actually a kind of hybrid, as it has a 2-fold figure at the bottom.

 <figure style="width: 87%; margin: 5%">